-Mastering this deceptively simple looking home gym equipment can take quite some time and it requires considerable amount of effort too.
-In the process, though, you can get a six pack and a core that's solid as a rock.
-Roll out and roll back in 1,000 times and you shall too have a six pack and a strong lower back.
+Mastering this deceptively simple-looking home gym equipment can take quite some time, and it requires a considerable amount of effort.
+In the process, though, you can get a six-pack and a core that's solid as a rock.
+Roll out and roll back in 1,000 times, and you shall too have a six-pack and a strong lower back.

 Ab rollers don't look like a serious piece of fitness equipment, yet they are one of the most powerful tools you can utilise to build a killer six-pack and a bullet-proof core.
 The best ab rollers are a 'core' part of the best core exercises – another reason to get one soon.

-When setting up a home gym, you will probably want to invest in some dumbbells or kettlebells, potentially a weight bench and maybe – if you are being serious about weight training – a barbell.
-But you should also get an ab roller, because not only it doesn't cost much to buy one, but ab rollouts are probably the best core exercise ever.
+When setting up a home gym, you will probably want to invest in some dumbbells or kettlebells, potentially a weight bench and maybe – if you are serious about weight training – a barbell.
+But you should also get an ab roller because not only it doesn't cost much to buy one, but ab rollouts are probably the best core exercise ever.